aamjallow1/wizard/src/rules/universal.md

 If a job requires creating new feature flag names, make them as clear and descriptive as possible.

+If using TypeScript, use an enum to store flag names.
 If using JavaScript, store flag names as strings to an object declared as a constant, to simulate an enum.
-If using TypeScript, use an enum.
-Use a consistent naming convention for this storage. enum members should be written UPPERCASE_WITH_UNDERSCORE.
+Use a consistent naming convention for this storage. enum/const object members should be written UPPERCASE_WITH_UNDERSCORE.

 Gate flag-dependent code on a check that verifies the flag's values are valid and expected.